Recursive Rules with Aggregation: A Simple Unified Semantics

-where the $X_i$ are variables that appear in $B$, and $B$ has the same form as a rule body, as defined above.
-The quantifications return true iff for some or all, respectively, combinations of values of $X_1,...,X_n$, the body $B$ is true.
-The domain of each quantified variable is the set of all constants in the program.
+where each $X_i$ is a variable\lfcsonly{that appears} in $B$, and $B$ has the same form as a rule body.
+Note that this recursive definition allows nested quantifications.
+Each quantified variable $X_i$ ranges over the domain of the program.
+The quantifications return true iff for some or all, respectively, combinations of values of $X_1,...,X_a$, the body $B$ is true.

+\fullonly{ To restrict a quantified variable $X_i$ to a particular set of values, a user can introduce a predicate $D$ with a fact $D(x)$ for each element $x$ of that set, and write an existential quantification by adding a conjunct $D(X_i)$ to the body and write a universal quantification by adding a disjunct $\NOT D(X_i)$ to the body. }

+\mypar{Aggregation and comparison} A {\em set expression} has the form $\{X_1, ... ,X_a: B\}$, where each $X_i$ is a variable in $B$, and the body $B$ has the same form as a rule body.
+The {\it arity} of this set expression is $a$.
+The body of each set expression is first rewritten to have the same form as the body of a core-form rule, by introducing auxiliary predicates, e.g., \co{\{Y:~\SOME X | p(X,Y)\}} is rewritten to \co{\{Y:~q(Y)\}} together with a new rule \co{q(Y) \IF \SOME X | p(X,Y)}\fullonly{, where \co{q} is a fresh predicate}.
+Each auxiliary predicate is declared complete (which is the default, defined below), except that it is declared closed if some predicate in the body of the rule defining the auxiliary predicate is declared closed. \fullonly{This exception preserves any cycle of dependencies among closed predicates.}

-\mypar{Aggregation and comparison} An {\em aggregation} has the form ${\it agg}\ S$, where {\it agg} is an aggregation operator (\co{count}, \co{min}, \co{max}, or \co{sum}), and $S$ is a set expression.
-The aggregation returns the result of applying the respective {\it agg} operation on the set value of $S$.
-A set expression has the form $\{X_1, ... ,X_a: B\}$, where each $X_i$ is a variable in $B$, and $B$ has the core form of a rule body, as defined above.
-The order used by \co{min} and \co{max} is the order on numbers, extended lexicographically to an order on tuples.
-We use \co{sum} for numbers, and, the set expression after \co{sum} must collect values of one variable, that is, must have the form $\{X : B\}$.
+An {\em aggregation} has the form ${\it agg}\,S$, where {\it agg} is an aggregation operator (\co{count}, \co{max}, \co{min}, or \co{sum}), and $S$ is a set expression.
+The aggregation returns the result of applying the respective {\it agg} operation (cardinality, maximum, minimum, or sum) to the set value of $S$. \co{max} and \co{min} use the order on numbers, extended lexicographically to an order on tuples. \co{sum} is on numbers, and on tuples whose first components are numbers; in the latter case, the first components are summed.
+Note that \co{count} and \co{sum} applied to the empty set equal 0, while \co{max} and \co{min} applied to the empty set give an error.